inferless/stable-diffusion-xl-turbo/README.md

-# Stable Diffusion XL Base
+# Stable Diffusion XL Turbo
 This is a stable diffusion template you can use to import your model on Inferless Platform.

 ---